 A number of Display Attenuation Map Adaptation Sets may be associated with the same video.
 For example, each Display Attenuation Map Adaptation Set may be related to a particular region (window) within the video frames.
 When more than one Display Attenuation Map Adaptation Set is available for the same video content, the Display Attenuation Map Adaptation Sets may be grouped with the associated video Adaptation Set using a Green Video Preselection to provide different experiences.
 For example, each preselection may be tailored to certain lighting condition (e.g., indoors vs. outdoors).

 A Green Video Preselection is signaled using a Preselection element, as defined in ISO/IEC 23009-1, with an IDs list for the @preselectionComponents attribute which includes the identifier of the Main Adaptation Set for the media (i.e., the video Adaptation Set) followed by the identifiers of the associated Display Attenuation Map Adaptation Sets.
 The @codecs attribute for the Preselection is set based on the codec used by the Main Adaptation Set (i.e., the video Adaptation Set).
+A Role element with the URN urn:mpeg:mpegI:green:2025:role and a @value attribute set to “ami” shall be included in the preselection.

 Descriptors